physionetchallenges/physionetchallenges.github.io/2021/index.md

 ```

 We have implemented two example algorithms in [MATLAB](https://github.com/physionetchallenges/matlab-classifier-2021) and [Python](https://github.com/physionetchallenges/python-classifier-2021) as templates for successful submissions.

-The example algorithms are classifiers that use simple logistic regression models:
 - The Python classifier implements a random forest classifier that uses age, sex, and the root mean square of the ECG lead signals as features by extracting the available ECG leads and demographic data from the WFDB header file (the `.hea` file).
 - The MATLAB classifier implements a linear regression model that uses age, sex, and the root mean square of the ECG lead signals as features from the available ECG leads and demographic data from the WFDB header file (the `.hea` file).